mlflow/mlflow/docs/source/getting-started/index.rst

                         Setting up MLflow Servers
                     </div>
                     <p>
-                        Learn how to start a MLflow Tracking Server and the MLflow UI Server locally
+                        Learn how to start an MLflow Tracking Server and the MLflow UI Server locally
                     </p>
                 </a>
             </div>